Recovery / Resilience after an Incident

 - Approach to Optimizing Decision Making for Late-Phase Recovery from Nuclear or Radiological Terrorism Incidents, SC 5-1 (NCRP draft in progress), National Council on Radiation Protection and Measurements, Bethesda, MD.

-- Rad Resilient City, a Preparedness Checklist to Save Lives After a Nuclear Detonation (PDF - 579 KB) (September 27, 2011, Center for Biosecurity of UPMC) (Overview)
+- Rad Resilient City: a Local Planning Tool to Save Lives Following a Nuclear Detonation (UPMC Center for Health Security)

 - Application of the Commission's Recommendations to the Protection of People Living in Long-term Contaminated Areas after a Nuclear Accident or a Radiation Emergency, ICRP Publication 111, Ann ICRP 39 (3), 2009.
 (Free version, PDF - 659 KB)